Real American Freestyle: Rules

 Competitors can challenge an official's call using video review.
 If a call is upheld, that competitor loses the ability to challenge again for the rest of the match, and their opponent is awarded 1 point.
+Challenges were previously eliminated from RAF 05 to RAF 08, during which time a matside Refereeing Delegate of UWW was able to overrule a referee’s scoring.

+RAF has implemented an anti-doping policy, following regulations established by the United States Anti-Doping Agency (USADA) and World Anti-Doping Agency (WADA).
+Testing for substances on WADA’s prohibited list is conducted in and out of competition, with mandatory post-match urine samples.
+Penalties for violations may include disqualification, suspension, fine, termination, or lifetime ban.